MasterMindRomii/SQL-Case-Study-On-Olympics-Games/README.md

 ## 20 Questions Explored

-From the dataset, I explored the following 20 questions utilizing PostgreSQL:
+From the dataset, I explored the following 20 questions utilizing MySQL:

 1. How many Olympic games have been held?
 2. List down all Olympic games held so far.